 This bow tie pasta recipe tossed in a creamy garlic butter sauce with a squeeze of lemon juice, then garnished with parsley is definitely a fun pasta dish perfect for a cozy and satisfying homemade meal.

-Follow package instructions for bowtie pasta.
+Follow cooking instructions for bowtie pasta or boil in salted water for 6 to 8 minutes.
 Drain and set aside when finished.

 In a saucepan, melt butter.
-Add the minced garlic and sauté for 5 minutes.
+Add the minced garlic and sauté until fragrant.

-Add salt and pepper to taste and remove from the heat.
+Add the pasta, salt, and pepper.
+Toss to coat and remove from the heat.

 Commonly Asked Questions